alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 defaultdict(<function <lambda> at 0x1014eb6d0>, {'carrots': 3, 'tomatoes': 2, 'lettuces': 1, 'pineapples': 0, 'cabbage': 0})
 ```

-Note that the `ingredients_dd` contains an item for cabbage which was never explicitly inserted. `defaultdict` not only allows us to write simpler code, but is more efficient than `setdefault` to avoid unnecesary calls to the default factory.
-For instance, `ingredients.setdefault("carrot", set())` would instantiante a new set even if the key `carrot` already exists; `defaultdict` would avoid that call.
+Note that the `ingredients_dd` contains an item for cabbages which was never explicitly inserted. `defaultdict` not only allows us to write simpler code, but is more efficient than `setdefault` to avoid unnecesary calls to the default factory.
+For instance, `ingredients.setdefault("carrot", set())` would instantiate a new set even if the key `carrot` already exists; `defaultdict` would avoid that call.

-# Use `Counter` to count
+## Use `collections.Counter` to count

 The `collections.Counter` is a type of dictionary specialized in counting objects, i.e., the values are integers.
 It can be initialized from an existing dictionary: